trynova/website/pages/blog/guide-to-nova-gc.md

 ### Returning bound values from `GcScope` functions

-Functions that can trigger garbage collection, return bound values, and don't take any parameters do not actually exist in the engine at all but if they did, they would look like this:
+Currently, the entire Nova project contains no functions that can trigger garbage collection, return bound values, and take no parameters.
+Such a function would look like this:

 ```rust
 pub fn silly_example<'a>(